Suggested

 A great way to focus it would be to discuss the role of alcohol in the play

 and in North America.
-Note: It will not be sufficient just to list
+Note: It will not be sufficient just to list the

-agree with Shader, Vaughan, and others.
-You could actually disagree with
+others.
+You could actually disagree with their theses and claim, instead,

-their theses and claim, instead, that the situation depicted in the play
+that the situation depicted in the play reflects contemporary events in

-- +Why
+- +Why do we get

-do we get the masque of Iris and Ceres in The Tempest?
-If
+of Iris and Ceres in The Tempest?
+If you are into mythological

-you are into mythological criticism, this is an excellent topic for you.
+criticism, this is an excellent topic for you.
+You will need to

-You will need to consider that some of the mythological characters figure
+consider that some of the mythological characters figure prominently in

-about the ideal commonwealth.
-Track
+commonwealth.
+Track down

-which the character changes them.
+character changes them.
 See

 especially Montaigne’s “Of Cannibals.”

 What do we ultimately make of Gonzalo’s statement?
-Note:
+Note: We will

-late in the semester that it should not undermine your work.
+in the semester that it should not undermine your work.

-- +Compare and contrast Prospero's
+- +Compare and contrast

-alternative way of approaching Shakespeare's play.
+provide an alternative way of approaching Shakespeare's play.

 - Write a paper about Prospero as a father.